 CHIP is a federal and state health coverage program for families who earn too much money to qualify for Medicaid but can’t afford private health care coverage.
-Private insurance companies and HMOs sell CHIP statewide.
+Private insurance companies and HMOs sell CHIP coverage statewide.

 Participating families usually pay a fee that covers all of the family’s children in the plan.
 The fee is based on income and is $50 or less per family every 12 months.
 Most families also have copayments ranging from $3 to $10 for doctor visits, prescription drugs, and emergency care.

 Ask someone at your child’s school if the school has an affordable health plan for its students.
-Schools may also be able to tell you about other ways to get health care coverage, such as any partnerships with local health care providers to provide free or low-cost services.
+Schools might also be able to tell you about other ways to get health care coverage, such as any partnerships with local health care providers to provide free or low-cost services.

-If none of these options work for you and your family, you and your children may be eligible for indigent health care.
+If none of these options work for you and your family, you and your children might be eligible for indigent health care.
 For information on indigent care options in your county, contact your county courthouse.